Developmental Psychologist Career (Salary + Duties + Interviews)

 Companies That Hire Developmental Psychologists

 Where do developmental psychologists work?
 A lot of different places!
-Developmental psychologists who specialize in helping adults with disabilities share the same title as developmental psychologists who are conducting research at universities, they have very different employers.
+Developmental psychologists who specialize in helping adults with disabilities share the same title as developmental psychologists who are conducting research at universities, and they have very different employers.
 All of these companies and organizations may be looking for developmental psychologists:

 • Government agencies

-• Health care providers and facilities
+• Healthcare providers and facilities

 • Schools and school districts